 In 1975, the headquarters moved from New York City to Dallas to be more centrally located.
 Volunteer-led affiliates formed a national network of local organizations providing research funding, education, community programs and fundraising.

 In the 1980s, the association became a much more visible champion of public health, starting advocacy efforts that remain active today locally across America in all 50 states and in Washington D.C.
 Large gifts allowed the association to support new research projects and education programs, including more efforts to address heart disease and stroke in women and minorities.

 The 1990s were a time of great change.
 In 1997, the confederation of separately incorporated affiliates merged into a single corporation.
-That year the American Heart Association also created the American Stroke Association and another division dedicated to CPR training and other emergency cardiac care.
+That year the American Heart Association also created two divisions, one dedicated to stroke and one dedicated to CPR training and other emergency cardiac care.
 The stroke division officially launched as the American Stroke Association in 1998

 Our scientific findings began to move from laboratories and clinics to physician’s offices and American households.
 The association took positions on important health issues.
 And despite strong opposition from the tobacco industry, the American Heart Association continued to advocate for the public, especially children.